-Qlik’s Personal editions are best for solo-use.
-They have the same functions as the full version and aren’t timed (as in 30-day trials), so you’ll be getting a solid product.
+Qlik’s personal editions are best for solo use.
+They have the same functions as the full version and aren’t timed (as in 30-day trials), so get a solid product.
 They don’t offer the same ability to collaborate and share data you’d get with the full versions, but if you’re just a solo entrepreneur or in charge of a small operation, these could still be solid options.

 Qlik’s new product, Qlik Sense Cloud Business, is also a great possibility.
 Qlik designed the program for the SMB space so it may be the first thing you want to check.

-Microsoft also offers a stripped-down, free version of their business intelligence program, Power BI.
-It also offers up to 1 GB of data, along with the ability to transform CSV data, and Excel spreadsheets, into something people actually don’t mind looking at.
+Microsoft also offers a stripped-down, free version of their business intelligence program, Power BI Desktop.
+It offers up to 1 GB of data, along with the ability to transform CSV data, and Excel spreadsheets, into something people actually don’t mind looking at.

-Power BI refreshes daily, and you can get that info through a native mobile app.
-Even better is the ability to write queries in Natural Language (plain English, without any coding-specific terms of art).
+Power BI refreshes daily, and you can get that info through a native mobile app (though you can’t create reports through the app).
+Even better is the ability to write queries in natural language (plain English, without any coding-specific terms of art).